 When people think about mixed reality and what they can do with Microsoft HoloLens, they usually stick to questions like "What objects can I add to my room?" or “What can I layer on top of my space?"
 I’d like to highlight another area you can consider—essentially a magic trick—using the same technology to look into or through real physical objects around you.

-If you've fought aliens as they break through your walls in RoboRaid, unlocked a wall safe in Fragments, or were lucky enough to see the UNSC Infinity hangar in the Halo 5 experience at E3 last year, then you've seen what I'm talking about.
+If you've fought aliens as they break through your walls in RoboRaid, unlocked a wall safe in Fragments, or were lucky enough to see the UNSC Infinity hangar in the Halo 5 experience at E3 in 2015, then you've seen what I'm talking about.
 Depending on your imagination, this visual trick can be used to put temporary holes in your drywall or to hide worlds under a loose floorboard.

 Using one of these unique holograms on HoloLens, an app can provide the illusion of content behind your walls or through your floor in the same way that reality presents itself through an actual window.
 Move yourself left, and you can see whatever is on the right side.
 Get closer, and you can see a bit more of everything.
 The major difference is that real holes allow you through, while your floor stubbornly won't let you climb through to that magical holographic content.
 (I'll add a task to the backlog.)